-Revision 17-1; Effective March 1, 2017
+Revision 18-2; Effective September 3, 2018

-When an individual is aging out of the Texas Health Steps Comprehensive Care Program, Medically Dependent Children Program (MDCP) or has been approved for a nursing facility diversion slot, the managed care organization (MCO) must authorize services to start on the day of eligibility for the STAR+PLUS Home and Community Based Services (HCBS) program, which may not be the first of the month.
-If the eligibility date is not the first of the month, the MCO must follow the administrative payment process for STAR+PLUS services provided between the eligibility date and the managed care enrollment date.
-The administrative payment process must be used for the state to issue payment to the MCO and for the MCO to pay the provider.
+When an individual is aging out of the Texas Health Steps Comprehensive Care Program, Medically Dependent Children Program (MDCP) or has been approved for a nursing facility (NF) diversion slot, the managed care organization (MCO) must authorize services to start on the day of eligibility for the STAR+PLUS Home and Community Based Services (HCBS) program, which may not be the first of the month.
+If the eligibility date is not the first of the month, the MCO must follow the administrative payment process for STAR+PLUS services provided between the eligibility date and the managed care enrollment date, as applicable.
+The administrative payment process must be used for the Texas Health and Human Services Commission (HHSC) to issue payment to the MCO and for the MCO to pay the provider.

 Once the MCO authorizes services, the provider: